Flying Tiger (Marvel Comics): Fictional character biography

 Flying Tiger's true identity is unknown.
 A professional football player whose career was cut short, he develops a costume that enabled him to fly.
-He starts his criminal career as a mercenary assassin when he's hired to kill the original Spider-Woman.
+He starts his criminal career as a mercenary assassin when he is hired to kill Spider-Woman.

-Flying Tiger is among the superhuman individuals abducted by Locksmith and Tick-Tock where they're placed in Locksmith's prison.
-When in his cell, Flying Tiger feels claustrophobic.
-He is later freed by Spider-Woman and Gypsy Moth.

 General Nguyen Ngoc Coy later recommends Flying Tiger to his South American rebel allies.
-He is later hired to abduct businessmen Regis Fussky and deposit him at a base in South America.
-As part of an agreement with Kingpin, Flying Tiger is not to abduct Regis Fussky until he's out of the United States.
-Regis Fussky hires Iron Man (James Rhodes) to be his bodyguard while Flying Tiger replaces the co-pilot of Regis Fussky's airplane.
-Once the airplane is over South America, Flying Tiger emerges from the cockpit and grabbed Regis Fussky while grabbing the suitcase that contained the Iron Man armor.
-During Flying Tiger's fight with Iron Man, the US government begins dropping bombs on Colonel Perez's camp.
-Flying Tiger was caught in one of the explosions.
-Iron Man rescues Regis Fussky and takes down the fleeing Flying Tiger.
+He is hired to abduct businessmen Regis Fussky and deposit him at a base in South America.
+Fussky hires Iron Man (James Rhodes) to be his bodyguard while Flying Tiger replaces the co-pilot of Fussky's airplane.
+Once the airplane is over South America, Flying Tiger emerges from the cockpit and grabs Fussky and the suitcase containing the Iron Man armor.
+During Flying Tiger's fight with Iron Man, the US government begins bombing Colonel Perez's camp.
+Iron Man rescues Fussky and takes down the fleeing Flying Tiger.

 During the "Acts of Vengeance", Doctor Doom used an Aggression Enhancer on Flying Tiger and other villains to attack the Fantastic Four when they stood before Congress.
 They were defeated by the Fantastic Four.

-Flying Tiger was next seen being admitted into the Vault following a massive prison escape attempt.
+Flying Tiger is admitted to the Vault following a mass escape attempt.